evandisoft/RedOnion/Kerbalua/README.md

 ### API
 In addition to the [Common API](../RedOnion.KSP/Globals.md), Kerbalua has some functionality [specific to it](../RedOnion.KSP/MoonSharp/MoonSharpAPI/MoonSharpGlobals.md).

+For basic information about Lua there is lots of documentation available online.
+The version MoonSharp uses is 5.2.

+Here are some tutorials specific to KSP functionality.

 ### Totorials/Guides
 - [BasicParts](BasicParts.md) - A little script for iterating over the parts and modules of a ship.
 - [MajorMalfunction](MajorMalfunction.md) - A script that causes 8 random parts to "malfunction".